-On the eve of his new memoir’s publication, Barack Obama tweeted an accompanying playlist of “memorable songs from my administration” yesterday.
+On the eve of his memoir’s publication, Barack Obama tweeted a playlist of “memorable songs from my administration” yesterday.
 “Hope you enjoy it.”
-The 44th president of the United States hopes you enjoy, and you should, but will you?
-No sooner did he publish his picks than millions of people got busy debating his list, checking it twice, criticizing his taste, praising his taste, and running a battery of political tests for partisan and bipartisan implications.
+The 44th president of the United States hopes you enjoy it.
+But no sooner did he publish his picks than millions of people got busy debating his list, checking it twice, criticizing his taste, praising his taste, and running a battery of political tests for partisan and bipartisan implications.

 “Great list, but kinda mellow,” tweeted the novelist Stephen King.
 “I like your style, Mr. President, and I miss you and your family so much,” wrote a fan.
 “Wish you were still President,” beamed a music critic.
 “So the soundtrack for his 8 years in office is Starbucks elevator music.
 Haha,” hissed a scholar.
 “A real Hyde Parker wouldn’t have picked the second track off Kind of Blue because the first track was too obvious—they’d have picked the third track!” wrote a discerning investigative editor at a competing newsroom.